Gengshuo-Tommy/ComFluSoM_GZ/README.md

 # TComFluSoM
 TComFLuSoM is a modified version of ComFluSoM on github for a PhD candidate's project.
+For the original codes with all different numerical methods please refer to https://github.com/peizhang-cn/ComFluSoM.
+For more information, please contact https://www.linkedin.com/in/gengshuo-zhang-0a9b95119/.

 # Methods
 - Material point method (MPM) for solid phase